-Fitbit Charge 4 is often pitted against Vivosmart 4.
+The Fitbit Charge range is often pitted against Vivosmart 4.
 The reason is – they are both targeting the same market.
-The ageing Garmin holds up well in such comparisons.
-But let’s face it – the device is more than two years old now, so well due for an upgrade.
+The ageing Garmin still holds up well in such comparisons.
+That’s a testament to the quality of Garmin-made devices.
+But let’s face it – the fitness band is more than three years old now, so well due for an upgrade.

 In our review we found Vivosmart 4 to be a decent little fitness band with plenty to offer.
 Oxygen saturation is a nice add-on over its predecessor, and the Body Battery metric works well and adds a new dimension to training.
 It’s no wonder the tracker has been a best seller since it was unveiled back in September 2018.

 There have been no leaks, so far, on the Garmin Vivosmart 5.
 In fact it has been a while that the company has upgraded any device in its fitness tracker range.
 Nevertheless, we do expect the fifth Vivosmart generation to be on the cards soon.
 Here’s what to expect.

 As far as design, we don’t expect very much to change.
 A fitness band is a fitness band so there’s little scope to come up with something radically different.
 Plus Garmin tends to stay with a tried and tested look.